contributte/doctrine-orm/.docs/README.md

 </doctrine-mapping>
 ```

-Configuration for attribute mapping looks like this:
+Configuration for XML mapping looks like this:

 ```neon
 nettrine.orm: